qr kod na stranku

 Piedmont is the second largest of Italy's 20 regions, after Sicily.
 It is broadly coincident with the upper part of the drainage basin of the river Po, which rises from the slopes of Monviso in the west of the region and is Italy's largest river.
 The Po drains the semicircle formed by the (Alps and Apennines), which surround the region on three sides.

-subregions: Province of Turin, Province of Vercelli, Province of Biella, Province of Verbano-Cusio-Ossola, Province of Novara, Province of Cuneo, Province of Asti, Province of Alessandria
+Subregions: Province of Turin, Province of Vercelli, Province of Biella, Province of Verbano-Cusio-Ossola, Province of Novara, Province of Cuneo, Province of Asti, Province of Alessandria

-Suggested citation: Michal Páleník: EU regions - Piedmont - ITC1, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/ITC1
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Piedmont – ITC1, IZ Bratislava, retrieved from: https://www.iz.sk/PITC1, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/ITC1